1999AZZAR/chaining-mcp-server/README.md

 # Comprehensive Chaining MCP Server

 A refined and unified Model Context Protocol (MCP) server that combines intelligent tool chaining, route optimization, sequential thinking, time management, and development guidance capabilities.
-This server discovers available MCP servers on your system, analyzes their tools, and provides a complete toolkit for complex task execution with enhanced reliability and awesome-copilot integration.
+This server discovers available MCP servers on your system, analyzes their tools, and provides a complete toolkit for complex task execution with awesome-copilot integration.

 ## Features